 *On a side note, dehydration also causes a hormonal reaction that makes you feel hungry.
 Staying hydrated can therefore help avoid unnecessary snacking and grazing.

-3) Power Up with Probiotics: A very fragile balance of good and bad bacteria exists in the digestive system.
+3) Power Up with Probiotics and/or Fermented Foods: A very fragile balance of good and bad bacteria exists in the digestive system.
 This balance can be negatively affected by antibiotics, excess sugar consumption, excess yeast (Candida), and excess alcohol consumption.
 Many people with digestive issues have a bacterial imbalance.
 A proper balance can be restored or maintained by taking probiotics or by eating and drinking fermented foods which are naturally loaded with probiotics.
-My preference is to get my probiotics via fermented foods and coconut water kefir (which I brew continually), but if fermented foods aren’t your cup of tea, I highly recommend using Garden of Life’s Raw Probiotics: http://amzn.to/nlJSp1.
+My preference is to get my probiotics via fermented foods and coconut water kefir (which I brew continually), but if fermented foods aren’t your cup of tea, I highly recommend trying Garden of Life’s Raw Probiotics: http://amzn.to/nlJSp1.

 4) Feed Your Probiotics with Prebiotics: The probiotics in the digestive system need to be fed with prebiotics.
-Prebiotics, primarily found in fruits and vegetables, feed the probiotics and help them thrive.
+Prebiotics, primarily found in fruits and vegetables, feed the probiotics and help them thrive and reproduce.
 An additional advantage of prebiotics is that they contain fiber which is also essential for good digestion.